Experts sound the alarm on declining birth rates among younger generations: "It's a crisis"

 New data is confirming a baby boom that some doctors expected was actually a "baby bust."
-Health departments in 27 states provided records to CBS News, showing a 7% drop in births in December — nine months after the first lockdowns began.
+Health departments in more than two dozen states provided records to CBS News, showing a 7% drop in births in December — nine months after the first lockdowns began.

 Researchers say it continues a much bigger plunge in fertility in recent decades.